 Show Frames Per Second activates a number display on the title bar of the PixelToy window, displaying how many frames of animation PixelToy has been able to generate in the last second.

 The Audio Device pop-up menu allows you to select an audio input device for PixelToy to react to.
-If you don't see "Built-in audio controller" among the choices, you may need a USB microphone in order for PixelToy to react to audio.
+If you don't see "Built-in" choices available, you may need a USB microphone in order for PixelToy to react to audio.
 An audio device may potentially have several different Audio Sources to choose from, though most devices seem to just have one.

 Play Audio Input through Output allows you to hear this audio input from your Mac's sound system.
-Note that this function may not be available for some audio sources, and the check box will be disabled in that case.
+Note that this feature is not available with most audio devices.

-Auto Device Hardware Gain, if supported by your device, may improve PixelToy's reaction to loud or quiet audio sources.
+Auto Device Hardware Gain settings, if supported by your device, may automatically improve PixelToy's reaction to loud or quiet audio sources.

 Hardware Gain allows you to manually adjust the volume of your audio input source to a suitable level.
 Once again, setting hardware gain may not be supported by your device.
 If you adjust this value and use Auto device Hardware Gain, there's no telling what your device will do.